nforgeio/neonKUBE/Lib/Neon.Kube.Setup/Resources/Helm/openebs/NEONKUBE-README.md

 6. Review the Helm chart template and other files for changes we need to apply.

+   **Limits/Requests:** Add any required limits/requests to the values override string.

 7. Deploy clusters with various configuration options (Jiva, cStor,...), breaking into the debugger after the OpenEBS Helm chart has been installed.